JCR-UK

 County Borough of Conwy

-The county borough of Conwy, in North Wales, was formed as a unitary authority in 1996 by the merger of most of the Colwyn district of the county of Clwyd with the Aberconwy district of the county of the Gwynedd.
+The county borough of Conwy, in North Wales, was formed as a unitary authority in 1996 by the merger of most of the Colwyn district of the county of Clwyd with the Aberconwy district of the county of Gwynedd.
 The principal towns are Colwyn Bay and Llandudno.
 Until 1974, Colwyn Bay was a municipal borough in the old county of Denbighshire and Llandudno was an urban district in the old county of Caernarvonshire (Welsh: Caernarfonshire).

 Jewish Communities in Conwy